felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/README.md

 ![image](https://github.com/felixdagnon/Deploying-high-available-and-scalable-wordpress-using-cloudformation/assets/91665833/21541606-6a2d-495b-977f-dca67acbfed5)

+## Conclusion

+So with that being said, there are two ways to do this.
 By this point, this url is not secure.
 We need to hook-up a custom domain to our application load balancer.